Emily Kirk

 Emily Kirk (also Wylie and Dingle) is a fictional character from the British television soap opera Emmerdale, played by Kate McGregor.
 She made her first appearance in the episode broadcast on 5 May 1999.
 Initially portrayed as nervous and naive, Emily lived a sheltered life with her father and lacks social skills, until she takes a job at the local post office.
-Writers established an uncoventional relationship between Emily and Butch Dingle (Paul Loughran) who, although veery different, were both somewhat in experienced and unworldly.
+Writers established an uncoventional relationship between Emily and Butch Dingle (Paul Loughran) who, although very different, were both somewhat in experienced and unworldly.
 McGregor thought the characters brought out the best in each other.

 Casting

 McGregor joined the cast of Emmerdale straight from appearing in a stage production with a small theatre group.
 It marked her first television role.
 She admitted that acting in a soap opera was harder than she expected, saying "Most of the time I just walk around trying to look as if I know what I'm doing, even though I'm not really sure."
 She also felt "scared to death" watching her first appearance, but realised that her performance was not as bad as she had imagined.
 McGregor hoped to stay with the show for a long time, as she had enjoyed her first few weeks.